GAA JOE 2022 All-Star hurling team

 First we had the Clare-Limerick rivalry that looked like defining the summer until, bang, out of nowhere, and like they've done so many times before, Kilkenny came good at the business end.
 They were good, but they just weren't as good as this Limerick team who now have legitimate claims as one of if not the best ever.

-All told, it was an extremely difficult task to pick an All-Star hurling team and, in Mikey Butler, Eoin Murphy and Mikey Carey, Kilkenny have two absentees with legitimate claims.
+All told, it was an extremely difficult task to pick an All-Star hurling team and, in Mikey Butler, Eoin Murphy and Mikey Carey, Kilkenny have three absentees with legitimate claims.
 But that's the standard that Limerick have set, where there are All-Stars in almost every position, and that's why the lads were unlucky to miss out on what were extremely marginal calls.

 GAA JOE All-Star Hurling team